Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 ---

-**Important Notes**: Due to budget free-tier prototyping purpose, these demos may be quite sluggish.
-The demo will be run much faster on a laptop locally though (with instructions provided a bit further down).
-Also note that Heroku instances regularly go to "sleep" - if the app fails to zoom / respond, try refreshing the browser, wait a few seconds, and see how it goes again.
+**Important Notes**: Due to free-tier heroku instance / rapid prototyping purpose, the demo may be quite sluggish.
+It should however run much faster on a laptop locally though (with instructions provided a bit further down).
+Also note that the free-tier Heroku instances regularly go to "sleep" - if the app fails to zoom / respond, try refreshing the browser, wait a few seconds, and see how it goes again.
+Expect longer wait time when the app spin up for the first time (to let Heroku instance to "wake up").

 ---